prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/23_quantum.md

 (Created Mar 1, 2022)

-A list of links regarding quantum (especially, computing) activities in India.
+A list of links regarding quantum technology (especially computing) activities in India.
 This will eventually help contribute to QIndia's efforts.

 Academic research groups: